AvolitesLtd/TitanManual/docs/timelines/running-and-editing-timelines.md

 ### Collapsing track view

-If you have a lot of tracks, you can collapse them to a single line to show more tracks on the screen, by clicking the arrow button to the left of the track name.
+If you have a lot of tracks, you can collapse them to a smaller height to show more tracks on the screen, by clicking the arrow button to the left of the track name.

+There are two levels of collapse:
+- On the first click the arrow button moves to 45 degrees, any triggers which don't overlap with another playback are shown on a single row.
+Triggers which would overlap are shown in separate rows.
+This lets you see more tracks but is still easy to edit.
-There are two levels of collapse, on the first click the arrow button moves to 45 degrees and non-overlapping triggers are combined into a single row.
-On the second click the arrow becomes horizontal and all of the triggers are combined into a single row.
+- On the second click the arrow becomes horizontal and all of the triggers are combined into a single row whether they overlap or not.

 ### Table view